SPUNIKNSS15/SPUNIKNSS15/Proposal/proposal.md

 #### 1. Background

-In public discussions running over longer periods of time, it often happens that some participants significantly change their opinions on the subject.
+In public discussions running over longer periods of time, it often happens that some participant significantly change their opinions on the subject.
 A popular example, is the reactor explosion in Fukushima, totally turning around the plans of the german government concerning the future